A frame approach for equations involving the fractional Laplacian: Examples

 \section{Examples}

 In this section we provide several numerical examples.
+In all the examples we choose collocation points $\{x_j\}_{j=1}^M$ and fix the linear functionals in \cref{alg:frame} as $\ell_j(f) = f(x_j)$.

-\textbf{Code availability:} For reproducibility, an implementation of the spectral method as well as scripts to generate the plots and solutions can be found in FractionalFrames.jl \cite{fractionalframes.jl}.
-The implementation is written in the open-source Julia language \cite{Bezanson2017} and heavily relies on the ClassicalOrthogonalPolynomials.jl \cite{ClassicPoly.jl2023} and HypergeometricFunctions.jl \cite{Hyper.jl2023} packages.
-The version of FractionalFrames.jl used in this paper is archived on Zenodo \cite{fractionalframes-zenodo-v2}.
+\textbf{Code availability:} For reproducibility, an implementation of the solver as well as scripts to generate the plots and solutions can be found in FractionalFrames.jl \cite{fractionalframes.jl} and archived on Zenodo \cite{fractionalframes-zenodo-v5}.
+The implementation is written in Julia \cite{Bezanson2017} and heavily relies on the ClassicalOrthogonalPolynomials.jl \cite{ClassicPoly.jl2023} and HypergeometricFunctions.jl \cite{Hyper.jl2023,slevinsky2025} packages.